 The ACT Government goals found in the ACT Climate Change Strategy 2019-25, the Molonglo River Reserve Management Plan 2019, and the Active Travel Framework conflict and are difficult to reconcile.
 These strategies show commonalities but there will be trade-offs.
 In the Molonglo Valley, active travel is poorly served.

 For a strategy to be implemented, the vague ambition must be specified in detail.
 To plan and build a bike path, urban planning practitioners need a specification.
 An introduction to Planning for Active Travel in the ACT: Active Travel Infrastructure Interim Planning Guideline.

 The Molonglo River Reserve protection makes the development of the Molonglo Valley future urban area difficult.
 Here is a summary of the Molonglo River Reserve Management Plan from the perspective of cycling.

-The suburbs of Wright and Coombs are new suburbs finished in the last five years and as such showcase the design principles for suburb development.
-For new suburbs good bike infrastructure begins and ends on the designer’s drawing board.
-Once the suburb is built it is set in stone.
-I would conclude that coherent network of continuous bike paths across the city needs a master plan for bike path infrastructure, upon which new suburbs can be designed and realised so that the new infrastructure interconnects.
-In other words, suburb design starts with the end in mind.
+Once the suburb is built, its design is set in stone.
+A coherent network of continuous bike paths across the city needs a master plan for bike path infrastructure, upon which new suburbs can be designed and realised so that the new infrastructure interconnects.
+Suburb design starts with the end in mind.
 The suburb is a small unit of the much larger and longer endeavour, to build active travel networks across the city.